Meditation Center Spain

 Tushita Meditation Center is located at just one hour and a half from Barcelona and one hour from Girona, in the heart of the Montseny Natural Park.

-Tushita is a meditation center with more than 20 years of experience and a solid foundation in a widely proven Buddhist tradition.
+Tushita is a meditation center established more than 20 years ago with a solid foundation in a widely proven Buddhist tradition.
 The center offers group retreats and courses in a cozy, quiet and peaceful environment, in a traditional house with shared rooms, ample space for reading or relaxing, trails in the forest, beautiful views and a large meditation hall.

 Meditation is a valuable tool that can take us far beyond relaxation: it can provide clarity, space, serenity, acceptance, openness and harmony with others and true happiness.
 Meditation needs to be learned from people experienced, that rely on a philosophy and meditative practices of proven validity.